kshatriyarudra/DoremonLabs-Login-Page/README.md

-This project is based on Flask activity:
+# This project is based on Flask activity and html:

 About Task-
             Output of this project is for making blog post application and front page of my job company.